-Indicators of commendable provision in relation to Sub-Areas of Operation G3, G5, G6, and G7 are:
+\Indicators of commendable provision in relation to Sub-Areas of Operation G3, G5, G6, and G7 are:

 G.3.
-2/3, 3 The premises (including toilets) are well furnished, in a good state of repair, and extremely clean.
+2/3, 3 The premises, including the toilets, are well furnished, in a good state of repair, and extremely clean.
+This may not be applicable to some organisations run from a home environment.
 G.5.
 3# There are appropriately sized student common room facilities with seating, and students have access to refreshments and/or recreation facilities.
 (Some common room areas may be shared with staff.)
+This may not be applicable to some organisations run from a home environment.
 G.6.
 3# There is appropriate office space where all staff have designated workspaces equipped with individual IT facilities; and staff have access to personal storage and refreshment facilities.
+This may not be applicable to some organisations run from a home environment.
 G.7.
-2/3, 3 The majority of classrooms/IT laboratories have projection and/or interactive board facilities and/or a high standard of relevant facilities for practice-based courses.
+2/3, 3 The majority of classrooms/IT laboratories have projection and/or interactive board facilities and/or a high standard of relevant facilities for practice-based courses (for blended learning).